Pritesh1G/AngularJS-pritesh/README.md

 # AngularJS-pritesh
-Test Repo For AngularJS Projects
+ Repo For Single Page Web Applications with AngularJS Projects and Assignments